 - ERC Starter Grant.
 CRYO_MAT.
 Investigating how we can use polymer chemistry to mimic antifreeze glycoprotein function

 - ERC Consolidator Grant.
 ICE_PACK.
 Developing new tools and methods for the transport of biologic therapies

 The Gibsongroup's research interests span the use of chemical tools to address challenges in glycosciences and biomaterials science.
 This work is mutli-disciplinary, and the group has dedicated facilities for synthesis, tissue culture, microbiology, and analytical science enabling us to tackle challenging problems.
 The group has made particular contributions in developing new biomaterials for cell storage and freezing, new glycosylated sensors for the detection and investigation of infection, and methods to covalently modify cell surfaces.

 I teach on 2nd Year Polymers (in CH272 Materials Modules) and the Polymer Masters program on CH967 (living polymerisation), CH971 (Polymer Labs) and CH972 (group research project).
-I also undertake tutorials (organic) and I am developing new content for the Warwick Medical Schools Integrated Science UG program
+I also undertake tutorials (organic).
+I also teach an introduction to glycoscience in Warwick Medical Schools Integrated Science UG program

 - Alexander Baker.
 Point of Care Diagnostics based upon glyconanomaterials